joshbrew/tinybuild-autogpt-template/README.md

 ## TODO:

 - Improve chat frontend (it's jank),
 - Explore run failures and attempt to restart.
+It is a persistent bug in the assistants cloud api but you can just say try again until it goes through.
-- Add ability to restart the concurrent environment if the gpt dev needs modifying? >_> <_<
+- Add ability for gpt to restart the concurrent environment if the gpt dev needs modifying? >_> <_< maybe a bad idea idk